TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 One day, something happened to someone in our friendship group.
 It's not my story to tell, but it suddenly put a lot of things into perspective.
 We were all shell-shocked.

 That night, I stayed over at a friend's house, and I came out to them.
-It wasn't a big deal, and it went a thousand times better than I ever could have imagined.
+It wasn't a big deal, and it went a thousand times better than I expected.
 We're close friends to this day.

 ## School counsellor